ganesh1019/selenium-testng-template/README.md

 Execution:
 ---------------
 *	Download the repo.
-*   Extract the Zip/Go to Directory foex-ui-automation.
+*   Extract the Zip/Go to project Directory
-*	To run use command ....\.\foex-ui-automation> mvn clean test
+*	To run use command ....\.\selenium-testng-template> mvn clean test
 *	log4j configured to capture the test execution logs
 *   Chrome Driver in drivers/chromedriver
 *	Execution log is captured in the //logs/Automation_Execution.log